bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           IoT project fail 75% of the time because it's technically hard to fuse remote sensor and corporate data into valuable new workflows.
-Above sits between real-time IoT and corporate data sources to enable creation of automated processes that scale.
+Above sits between real-time IoT and corporate data sources to create automated processes that scale.
         content_align: left
         actions: []
         actions_align: left